ShowravKormokar/Text-To-Speech/README.md

 ## How to Use
 1. Type text in the input box
-2. Click "Convert to Speech"
+2. Click "Convert to Speech."